 Boxing Techniques

 The core techniques in boxing involve a combination of offensive and defensive skills.
-Understanding these techniques is key to becoming a proficient boxer.
+These include a variety of punches and movements that together form the foundation of boxing.

 The jab is a quick, straight punch thrown with the lead hand.
-It’s the most common punch in boxing, used both offensively to set up other strikes and defensively to control distance and pace.
+It’s the most common punch in boxing, used to set up other strikes and control the distance.
+The cross, a straight punch from the rear hand, is often the most powerful punch with knockout potential.
+The hook comes in a circular motion and targets the side of the opponent’s body or head, while the uppercut is thrown from below and often aims for the chin.

 Benefits of Boxing